 - The puppy shows signs of pain in the stomach

 - The puppy has a pot belly

-- The puppy will lose weight
+- There will be weight loss

-- The hair coat will be dull
+- The puppy’s hair coat will be dull

 - The puppy will not thrive

 If the infestation is serious, the puppy may become anemic.
 A large number of worms in a small puppy’s small intestine can cause intestinal obstruction which is fatal.